-This past weekend as I took inventory of the pieces I have already made for this year’s state fair project, I had to be careful not to think about all of the work that is left to be done.
+This past weekend as I took inventory of the pieces I have already made for this year’s state fair project, I had to be careful not to think about all of the work that is left to be done because if I were to think about it, I would probably panic.

 There are some granny squares yet to be crochet, a few joining details to be worked out, still more embroidery to be done, and lots and lots of pieces that need to be assembled.